Cycle of the Werewolf: Background and reception

-The story started out as a calendar by Zavista with illustrations by renowned comic-book artist Bernie Wrightson.
+The story started out as a calendar to be published by Christopher Zavisa of Land of Enchantment Press, with illustrations by renowned comic-book artist Bernie Wrightson.
 Each month featured a drawing by Wrightson complete with a short vignette by King.
 King found the size of the vignettes, which were both small and extremely limited, to be a problem.
 King proceeded with a short novel and had it published by Land of Enchantment in 1983, complete with Wrightson's illustrations.

 In the author's notes at the end of the book, King admits to taking liberties with the lunar cycle.
 For example, if a full moon was on New Year's Day, another one would not occur on Valentine's Day, but these dates are widely recognized in January and February.
 He explains that this was done to focus the relevant months more clearly in the readers' minds.
 Dave Langford reviewed Cycle of the Werewolf for White Dwarf #72, writing, "This is of course a werewolf yarn, competently told despite wearying heaps of bodies before we get any actual plot; the triumph of the cute, crippled kid detective over Incarnate Evil comes as no surprise.
 OK, but expensive for a short story."